Care starts with a wealth of

 Once each year you should remove older, unattractive culms and cut off any dead or unattractive branches.
 You can prune most bamboo without fear of damaging it.
 Just trim so it looks attractive.
 Make cuts just above a node, so as not to leave a stub that will die back and look unsightly.
 If you cut back the top, you may want to also shorten some of the side branches so the plant will look more balanced, not leaving long branches at the top.

-These low-growing (up to 5 feet) spreading bamboo cover large areas and have wonderful foliage.
+These low-growing (up to ~5 feet tall) running bamboos cover large areas and have wonderful foliage.
 If looking ragged, they can be clear-cut at the end of the winter (before the onset of new growth) using a mower or shears.
 This rejuvenates them and when the new growth emerges, the plants will look much fresher and they will remain shorter and more dense.

 They can be lightly trimmed after their shooting to retain their uniform short stature.
 In very cold climates (zones 4 through 6) groundcover bamboo are often deciduous and may die back to ground level, but the plants still shoot freely in the following spring if well insulated with mulch through the winter.